reverentOne/SwitchHack/README.md

 - Hit-or-miss Emulation with Android OS: Game Cube, Wii

-  - Technically if you get the Android OS on Switch you can get more emulators like Dolphin to run Wii and GameCube games.
+  - Technically, if you get the Android OS on Switch, you can get more emulators like Dolphin to run Wii and GameCube games.
 I do not recommend this as there are much better ways to Emulate these systems.